Roller Derby Dolls

 Links

-Drew Barrymore is set to direct a Hollywood blockbuster film about a Bliss Cavandar (Ellen Page) who escapes her small town misery when she joins a roller derby league called Whip It!
+Drew Barrymore directed a Hollywood blockbuster film about a Bliss Cavandar (Elliot Page) who escapes her small town misery when she joins a roller derby league called Whip It!
 Production commenced June 2008.

 Believe it or not, there was a 1982 episode of Fantasy Island entitled Roller Derby Dolls.
 In the episode, a manager of a sporting goods store wishes to own and manage the Brownsville Belles, a professional roller derby team.